jrpool/file-api/README.md

 The application fulfills the requirements of the “RESTful Routing” module in Phase 2 of the [Learners Guild][lg] curriculum, and specifically the “RESTful Routing Using Files” exercise in that module.

-## Implementation

-The skeleton for this application was created with the [Express Application Generator][expappgen], executed with the command `express --git --view=ejs file-api`.

 ## Installation and Setup

 0. These instructions presuppose that (1) [npm][npm] and [cURL][curl] are installed.